9 Essential Tips For Screwing Into MDF

 Can you cut MDF with a jigsaw?
 I reveal if it’s possible here.

-What Screws Should You Use For MDF?
+Best Screws For MDF?

 For example, if you plan on screwing through a piece of MDF that is 5/8″ (16mm) thick, then the ideal screw length would be at least 40-50mm long.
 The reason is you need as many threads as possible in MDF to ensure a nice stronghold on the fibers.